 There are a few basic recipes that I think every family should have in their wheelhouse.
-This homemade marinara sauce is definitely one of them!
+This homemade marinara sauce is definitely one of them! m

 Plus you know that I am all about that #frugallife and the best low carb marinara sauce options out there, are gonna cost you a pretty penny.
 Generally upward of 6$ PER JAR!!!
 No thank you!
-This sauce will only cost a fraction of that price, plus the taste in out of this world!
+This sauce will only cost a fraction of that price, plus the taste is out of this world!

-This sauce has evolved A LOT over the years.
+This marinara sauce has evolved A LOT over the years.
 It started with me just adding some salt and oregano to canned tomatoes one night when I was in the middle of cooking supper and realized I had run out of the jarred marinara.

 Also, note that I almost always triple or even quadruple this recipe since it freezes so well.
 The pictures I have shown are of a triple batch -so don't let the proportions throw you off!

-What in the world are Parmesan rinds?
+What are Parmesan rinds?

 Don't worry, I had no idea either until I saw this ingredient in another marinara recipe!

 I know, you may be thinking that the wine is going to add unnecessary carbs to this sauce.
-Well guess what – you are wrong, they are completely necessary 🙂 🙂
+Well, guess what - you are wrong, they are completely necessary 🙂

 Easy Homemade Marinara: Low Carb | Keto Friendly